 Archaeologists make use of analytical reasoning when reconstructing the past from excavated material finds and features, or the material record.
 They reason backwards from the consequences of past human activities to these activities.
 This perception of physical evidence as a proxy for past (human) activity is not unique for archaeology; it is also encountered in forensic science, for example during the investigation of a crime scene.
 This similarity between archaeology and CSI practice has also been noted in scene of crime textbooks.
 However, archaeology and CSI practice apply dissimilar lines of reasoning when analysing and interpreting past (human) activity.
 In this chapter the authors explore the applicability of the archaeological paradigm in the CSI practice, the perception of physical evidence, site formation processes and taphonomic transformations (e.g. decay, degradation, corrosion).
 The chapter starts with a discussion on the fundamentals of CSI, after which it focuses on the archaeological paradigm as relevant to the CSI practice.
 In part three the archaeological perception of physical evidence as assemblages, with emphasis on the archaeological site formation processes, is discussed.
 The chapter ends with a conclusion summarising the value of integrating the archaeological and criminalistic frameworks in the CSI practice.

-Berger, C.E.H; De waarheidsvinding naar een hoger niveau.
+Berger, C.E.H.
+De waarheidsvinding naar een hoger niveau; Taking the search for truth to a higher level.
 Inaugural Lecture, Leiden University, February 3rd, 2017.
 Abstract

 Deze oratie werd uitgesproken op 3 februari 2017, in het Academiegebouw van de Universiteit Leiden.

 Inaugural lecture by Prof.dr.
 Charles E.H.
 Berger on the acceptance of his renewed appointment as professor of Criminalistics by special appointment at Leiden University on February 3rd, 2017.